 Blue Cross MedicareRx

 Blue Cross MedicareRx offers Basic, Value, and Plus plan designs.

 Things to consider

 Be sure you are eligible for Medicare.

-If you’d like to enroll in a prescription drug plan, make sure you’re aware of enrollment periods.
-Members may enroll in the plan only during specific times of the year.
+If you’d like to enroll in a plan, make sure you’re aware of the enrollment periods.
+Members may enroll only during specific times of the year.

 Let Us Help

-Senior Services of Illinois has helped individuals understand their health insurance choices for over two decades.
-Our agents can work with you to make sure you figure out which Medicare Part D plans will help you save money and enjoy convenient access to good pharmacies.
-Contact us today to discuss your Medicare prescription and health care needs.
+Our agents can work with you to make sure you figure out which Part D plan will help you save money and enjoy convenient access to good pharmacies.
+Contact us today at (855) 740-2227.